ngUpgraders/ng-forward/API.md

 #### `config()`

 Adds a config function to the module.
+We hope to soon add a special @Config annotation that can be added to any component.

 ###### Parameters